-For folks who want to transfer a balance or make a big purchase (or a few) and pay it off over the course of 18 months26 instead of right away, the Citi Diamond Preferred Card is a great choice.
-Not many cards give you a longer interest-free period than this – many cards offer six months, or twelve, or even fifteen months with no interest, but this one gives you a whole year and a half.
-That means if you buy holiday gifts in December of 2012, you can take until June of 2014 to finish paying for them, without paying a penny of interest.
+For folks who want to transfer a balance or make a big purchase (or a few) and pay it off over the course of an introductory period instead of paying it off right away, the Citi Diamond Preferred Card is a great choice.
+Not many cards give you a longer interest-free period than this – many cards offer six months, or twelve, or even fifteen months with no interest, but this one gives you almost two years.
+That means if you buy holiday gifts in December of 2015, you can take until August of 2017 to finish paying for them, without paying a penny of interest.

 HERE ARE THE SPECS ON THIS CARD: